jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 Business, Technical features and limitations:

-- Microsoft Dev Box is Desktop as a Service (DaaS) solution.
+- Microsoft Dev Box is a Desktop as a Service (DaaS) solution.
 - It is ideal for end users with development or machine learning needs.
 - It is dedicated (personal) Windows 10/11 desktop (only) running on demand with pay as you go cost, O365 license at least E3.
 - Optimal for teams which need to have some autonomy and are focused on project developments where developer team doesn't need much expertise on Virtual Desktop management and IT still can have security control.